Andre-42/RockPaperScissorAnykey/README.md

 - **Informative Content:** There is not much informative content necessary for the game.
 Once you play, your score is tracted and you can see how you do.
 Of course you can inform yourself about the rules of the game in a seperate section of the site or check my contact links if you feel the need to learn more about me or get in touch.

 - **Visual Presentation:** I use visual aids, images and well-structured content with a simplistic design.
 The website is designed with clarity and user-friendliness in mind.
+It is supposed to look a bit old fashioned and gray just as the keyboards in the 90s.

 - **Accessibility:** This is a pass time endevour.
 So it is accessibile to everyone and in particular to any key users.